 -

 Add finance-specific operational checks before each submission.
-Validate file type and payload shape before upload.
-Reject encrypted PDFs early.
-Fail fast when the prompt is too vague to produce dependable finance output.
-Check credits before dispatch so workers do not keep sending jobs that will fail for lack of balance.
-If you are using Invoice Data Extraction, web and API usage draw from the same credit pool, the API exposes a credit-balance endpoint, and API jobs follow the same security and data-handling policies as the web product.
+Validate file type and payload shape before upload, reject encrypted PDFs early, and check the credit-balance endpoint before dispatch so workers do not keep sending jobs that fail for insufficient balance.
+With Invoice Data Extraction, web and API usage draw from the same credit pool, and API jobs follow the same security and data-handling policies as the web product.

 -